Working Breed Guide

 Hypothyroidism

 An autoimmune condition that destroys hormone-producing cells in the thyroid gland.
 Signs develop gradually and include lethargy, unexplained weight gain, dull coat, and recurring skin or ear infections.
-Hypothyroidism is manageable with lifelong daily medication; affected dogs typically live normal, healthy lives with treatment.
+Hypothyroidism is manageable with lifelong daily medication.
+Affected dogs typically live normal, healthy lives with treatment.

-Osteochondrosis Dissecans (OCD)
+Osteochondritis Dissecans (OCD)

 Osteosarcoma

-Hip evaluationOFA or PennHIP certified — before breeding
+Hip evaluationOFA or PennHIP certified before breeding

 Elbow evaluationOFA certified

-Thyroid panelAnnual blood panel in adults
+Thyroid panelAnnual blood panel in adult dogs

 Ophthalmology examAnnual eye exam recommended

-Routine vet visitAt minimum once per year
+Routine veterinary visitAt minimum once per year

-Training Tips
+Training Tips and Socialization Strategies

-The Giant Schnauzer is one of the most trainable breeds in the world — when handled correctly.
+The Giant Schnauzer is one of the most trainable breeds in the world when handled correctly.
 Their intelligence is a double-edged sword: they learn quickly but will also test boundaries and exploit inconsistency.
 They excel in obedience, protection work, agility, search and rescue, and military or police service.

-Training Principles That Work
+Training Principles That Work for Giant Schnauzers

 • Start early: Begin basic commands and crate training as soon as your puppy comes home (8 weeks onward)